cuba-platform/sample-timesheets/README.md

 Open the project in CUBA Studio and execute *Run > Create database*, then *Run > Start application server*.
 The application will start at `http://localhost:8080/app`.
 Use *admin* as both login and password to access the application.

 ## Issues
-Please use https://www.cuba-platform.com/discuss for discussion, support, and reporting problems about CUBA Studio.
+Please use https://www.cuba-platform.com/discuss for discussion, support, and reporting problems coressponding to this sample.